-MY Pathways program works with young people from migrant, refugee and asylum seeker backgrounds who are disengaged, or at risk of disengagement, with the community, education and employment and/or are displaying anti-social behaviour.
+MY Pathways program, a program based in Launceston, works with young people from migrant, refugee and asylum seeker backgrounds who are disengaged, or at risk of disengagement, with the community, education and employment and/or are displaying anti-social behaviour.
 The MY Pathways program is an early intervention program that works with at risk clients through case management and group work, facilitating targeted interventions based on the participants own goals.

 The program is designed to support young people from migrant backgrounds to thrive in the local community and to facilitate community safety goals around social cohesion.
 Participants referred into the program will undergo an intake and assessment and if suitable will receive wrap around intensive support.